-Results are strong; in 2023, 90% of students achieved A- C
+In 2024, 75% of students achieved A-C

 Top destinations for students:

 We have regularly had students studying pure Philosophy at Cambridge or Philosophy/Theology at Oxford, and other prestigious universities.
 Students study Philosophy on its own or as part of a joint honours degree.